IBM-Cloud/aspnet-core-cloudant/README.md

-# ASP .NET Core Cloudant Sample
+# ASP.NET Core Cloudant Sample

 This application demonstrates how to use the Bluemix Cloudant NoSQL DB Service in an ASP.NET Core application.